saulfabregwiivc/potator/platform/rs97/readme.txt

 EDITED!
 This folder is for rs97.
-It should be identical to the opendingux folder
+It should be similar to the opendingux folder